briandconnelly/nicheconstruct/paper/05_discussion.md

 In a process termed the "Hankshaw effect", @HANKSHAW recently demonstrated that cooperation can actively prolong its existence by increasing its likelihood of hitchhiking with a beneficial trait.
 In that work and here, subpopulations of cooperators grow to a higher density than those of defectors.
 These larger cooperator subpopulations therefore experience more mutations and are consequently more likely to gain adaptations.
-While this process does favor cooperation in the short term, it eventually reaches a dead end: When the opportunities for adaptation are exhausted, and cooperators can no longer hitchhike, they face extinction.
+Although this process favors cooperation in the short term, it eventually reaches a dead end: When the opportunities for adaptation are exhausted, and cooperators can no longer hitchhike, they face extinction.
 Here, we have investigated whether niche construction might serve to perpetually generate new adaptive opportunities and thus favor cooperation indefinitely.

 When niche construction occurs, cooperation can indeed persist (Figures [1C](#fig1) and [2A](#fig2)).